nolequen/vertx-prometheus-metrics/README.md

 ## Options

-There some specific options you can use:
+There are some special options you can use:

 * Enable or disable embedded server to expose metrics for Prometheus consumption via HTTP or check its state (enabled by default)
 * Specify host and port of the embedded server (`localhost:9090` by default)